Why do lenders favour Australian expats from the US?

 Disclaimer: The above information is to be taken as general tax information only and does not constitute financial advice.
 Australian and international tax law is subject to change so you should speak to a financial professional before making any financial decision including the purchase of property in Australia.

-Because Australian living in the US are in fact Australian citizens, you can actually buy commercial property as long as you meet all other lending requirements.
+Because Australian living in the US are in fact Australian citizens, you can buy commercial property as long as you meet all other lending requirements.

 Some popular commercial properties that Australian expats living in the US consider purchasing include: